-Students will be assessed in four units continually over the two-year course.
-At the end of the course students will be awarded with a Level 1 or Level 2 qualification equivalent to one GCSE.
-This course is more suited to students who prefer practical based modes of assessment.
+Students will be assessed in three units continually over the two-year course.
+At the end of the course students will be awarded a Level 1 or Level 2 qualification equivalent to one GCSE.
+This course is more suited to students who prefer practical based modes of assessment, with a good command of English literacy, imaginative and creative skills.